CraigChaus/FindYourWayIn/docs/markdown/project-docs/advice.md

 ## Advice to Client for Future
 ### App Platform
 Although the client requested for a web application, after doing research we have realised that this project is most suitable to be a native application that uses Google Maps Andriod or Google Maps IOS API's.
-These API's not only have all functionality the JavaScript API has, but also has more tools for the map such as 3D camera, map rotation, real time location sharing, more zoom and pan control etc.
+These API's not only have all functionality the JavaScript API has, but also has more tools for the map such as 3D camera, map rotation, real time location sharing, more zoom and pan control etc. Also native apps run faster which makes the user experience better.

 ### Timing for Building The Project